Last updated: June 3, 2026

 Steps:

-Once connected, RecordFlow will begin syncing your recordings automatically.
+Once connected, RecordFlow begins syncing automatically — your own recordings.

-RecordFlow can only back up recordings stored in Zoom's cloud — not recordings saved locally to your computer.
-If your Zoom account isn't set up to record to the cloud, there's nothing for RecordFlow to archive.
+RecordFlow can only back up recordings stored in Zoom's cloud — not recordings saved locally to a computer.
+If cloud recording isn't on, there's nothing for RecordFlow to archive.

 Cloud recording is a feature of paid Zoom plans (Pro, Business, Business Plus, or Enterprise).
 Zoom doesn't make cloud recordings available on the free plan, so no third-party tool can access them.